MultiplEYE-COST/wg1-experiment-implementation/README.md

 > Note: The repository contains a folder with toy stimuli to test the experiment.
 Sometimes you cannot unzip these files because the path gets too long.
 > In this case, you can either move the folder to a different location closer to the root or unzip and ignore the files
 > in the toy stimuli folder (i.e. skip the error message that pops up during unzipping).
 To use the
-> toy stimuli, please contact [multipleye@cl.uzh.ch](mailto:multipleye@cl.uzh.ch) and we can provide them and you can
+> toy stimuli, please contact [multipleye.project@gmail.com](mailto:multipleye.project@gmail.com) and we can provide them and you can
 > copy them to the correct location.

 ![Download](guidelines/images/download-as-zip.png)